lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 `@script`
 Case when is useful for many situations, but the forcats package is specific to tidying up factor variables.
 Use the fct-underscore-recode function to edit and rename levels directly.
-The argument has the form of the new level name and then equal old names.
+The argument has the form of the new level name then equals old names.
 In this case, we now merged two levels together.

 ---